dnndev/xmp-docs/inline-editor.md

 # Inline Editor

 ::: tip Replaced in v5.0
-The Inline Editor from earlier versions of XMod Pro has been replaced by the **[Code Editor](code-editor.md)** in the [Control Panel](control-panel.md).
-The Code Editor provides a much richer editing experience — including syntax highlighting, autocomplete, validation, code folding, and a built-in reference panel.
+The Inline Editor from earlier versions of XMod Pro has been replaced by the **[code editors](code-editor.md)** in the [Control Panel](control-panel.md).
+The code editors provide a much richer editing experience — including syntax highlighting, autocomplete, validation, code folding, and a built-in reference panel.

 To edit a view, form, or feed, open it from the [Explorer](explorer.md) or [Dashboard](control-panel.md) in the Control Panel.
 :::